logoPROFESSIONAL VERSION

 Congenital Anomalies of the Skin in Animals

 Focal cutaneous hypoplasia and subcutaneous hypoplasia are congenital, circumscribed hypoplastic defects of multiple or deeper skin layers in swine.
-The lesions manifest as skin depressions in which all skin layers or the subcutaneous fat layers fail to develop normally.
+Lesions manifest as skin depressions in which all skin layers or only the subcutaneous fat layers fail to develop normally.

-Dermoid sinuses or cysts are seen in Thoroughbred horses and Rhodesian Ridgebacks (in which they are inherited) and occasionally other breeds of dogs.
-These are cystic structures lined with skin in which exfoliated skin, hair, and glandular debris accumulate.
-They are caused by failure of complete separation of the neural tube from the epidermis during embryogenesis; cysts are found on the dorsal midline and are rarely associated with spinal cord neural deficits.
-They can be removed by surgical excision.
-Follicular cysts are common clinical findings.
+Dermoid sinuses or cysts (gene variants fgf3, fgf4, fgf19) occur in Thoroughbred horses and Rhodesian Ridgebacks (in which they are inherited) and occasionally in other dog breeds.
+These cystic structures are lined with skin in which exfoliated skin, hair, and glandular debris accumulate (see dermoid sinus images).
+They are caused by failure of the neural tube to completely separate from the epidermis during embryogenesis.
+Cysts are found on dorsal midline and are rarely associated with spinal cord neural deficits.
+They can be surgically excised.

 For More Information